Written by her grandmother Jan – now a Trustee of CMV Action.

 So today, how is life for Lyra?
 CMV has affected her whole body.
 She has severe cerebral palsy.
 She can’t roll, sit or even hold her head up.
 She has chronic liver disease and damage to her lungs, kidneys and spleen.
 She has severe and complex epilepsy, scoliosis of the spine and dislocated hips.
 She is medically fragile and can’t fight infection.
 She is peg fed.
 She can’t see.
 But she can hear, maybe thanks to the antiviral treatment.

 The greatest gift we have is her smile.
 Even though every day comes with a different challenge to overcome, Lyra is mostly a happy little girl who smiles, chuckles, and loves a good cuddle.
 James and Lucy have learnt what makes her tick – strong sensory movements, rocking, swinging, spinning, music, the wind or sun on her face, kicking her legs.
 She knows her mum and dad – their voice, their smell, how they touch her – whatever way – she knows them and smiles.
 And it is lovely to see.

-Lyra has a new little sister, Amber, who shows love and understanding beyond her 2 years.
+Lyra has a younger sister, Amber, who shows love and understanding beyond her years.

 Lyra has opened up a whole new world for all of us.
 The kindness of family, friends and strangers alike is humbling and heartwarming.